 It was a fun moment but the excitement was cut short real quickly.
 I presented the piranha to Fernando so he could get the hook out of its vicious teeth.
-Fernando just smiled and said, no – you’re the fisherman.
+Fernando just smiled and said in Spanish, “No, you’re the fisherman.”
 I asked for the pliers.
 He laughed.
 Was he messing with me or was I to really use my bare hands to recover the hook out of an angry piranha’s toothy mouth?

 I proceeded and realized this was no joke.
 It took a few minutes but I finally got the job done.
 Meanwhile, I had apparently caught Fernando’s dinner for the night.